Titanosauria: Torso and limbs

 The dorsal vertebrae of titanosaurs show multiple derived features among sauropods.
 Similarly to the Rebbachisauridae, titanosaurs lost the hyposphene-hypantrum articulations, a set of surfaces between vertebrae that prevent additional rotation of the bones.
 Andesaurus, one of the most basal titanosaurs, shows a normal hyposphene.
 The same area is reduced in Argentinosaurus to only two ridges, and is fully absent in taxa like Opisthocoelicaudia and Saltasaurus.
 Both Argentinosaurus and Epachthosaurus bear similar intermediate "hyposphenal ridges", which suggests they represent a more primitive form of dorsal vertebrae.

 Sauropod hands already are highly derived from other dinosaurs, being reduced into columnar metacarpals and blocky phalanges with fewer claws.
 However, titanosaurs evolved the manus even further, completely losing the phalanges and heavily modifying the metacarpals.
-Argyrosaurus is the only titanosaur known to possess carpals.
+Argyrosaurus is the only titanosaur with preserved carpals.
 Other taxa like Epachthosaurus show a reduction of phalanges to one or two bones.
-Opisthoeoclicaudia shows even more reduction of the hand than other titanosaurs, with both carpals and phalanges completely absent.
+Opisthocoelicaudia shows even more reduction of the hand than other titanosaurs, with both carpals and phalanges completely absent.
 However, Diamantinasaurus, while lacking carpals, preserves a manual formula of 2-1-1-1-1, including a thumb claw and phalanges on all other digits.
 This, coupled with the preservation of a single phalanx on digit IV of Epachthosaurus and potentially Opisthocoelicaudia (further study is necessary), show that preservation biases may be responsible for the lack of hand phalanges in these taxa.
 This suggests that Alamosaurus, Neuquensaurus, Saltasaurus and Rapetosaurus - all known from imperfect or disarticulated remains previously associated with a lack of phalanges - may have had phalanges but lost them after death.

 Titanosaurs have a poor fossil record of their pedes (feet), only being complete in five definitive titanosaurs.
 Among these, Notocolossus is the largest, and also has the most specialized pes: like all titanosaurs, its pes is composed of short, thick metatarsals of approximately the same lengths; however, metatarsals I and V are notably more robust than in other taxa.